tgotwig/ng-graphics/projects/ng-charts/README.md

-# ng-charts
+# ng-graphics

-A d3-driven charts library for Angular applications 📊 contributor friendly and idiomatic 🤗
+A d3-driven charting library for Angular applications 📊 contributor friendly and idiomatic 🤗

 ## Getting Started